AliSoftware/Reusable/README.md

 </details>

 <details>
-<summary>Example for a Code-based custom collectionView cell</summary>
+<summary>📑 Example for a Code-based custom collectionView cell</summary>

 ```swift
 // A UICollectionViewCell which doesn't need a XIB to register